KO112/KO/README.md

 - Make mode_stat ignore blanks
 - Check if client can run on own computer, check address of client on server, check if running server from own computer works.
 - plotly tests for BDP
+- Add value option to replace_missing, fix for factors (relevel?)

 # Calculate the stars for p-values